AnyChart/docs.anychart.com/Appearance_Settings/Background.md

 To color the background of the data area (the area limited by the axes), use the {api:anychart.charts.Cartesian#dataArea}dataArea(){api} method:

 ```
-// configure the background of the data area
 chart.dataArea().background({fill: "#ffd54f 0.2"});
 ```